payal177/Active-Directory-Lab-/README.md

 Throughout the lab, multiple real-world administrative scenarios such as password resets, employee onboarding, employee offboarding, department transfers, file sharing, access control, and troubleshooting were successfully completed.

 ---
+---

+⭐ If you found this project useful, feel free to star the repository.

+Built with ❤️ using Windows Server 2022 & VMware Workstation.